-Merkin is the author of four books: two novels, 22 MINUTES OF UNCONDITIONAL LOVE (Farrar, Straus and Giroux, 2020) and ENCHANTMENT (Harcourt Brace Jovanovich, 1986), which won the Edward Lewis Wallant award for the best new work of fiction based on a Jewish theme and is being reprinted by Picador in July.
-She has also published two collections of essays: DREAMING OF HITLER, Passions & Provocations (1997) and THE FAME LUNCHES: On Wounded Icons, Money, Sex, The Brontes, and the Importance of Handbags, a collection of essays named as a New York Times Notable Book of 2014.
+Merkin is the author of five books: two novels, 22 MINUTES OF UNCONDITIONAL LOVE (Farrar, Straus and Giroux, 2020) and ENCHANTMENT (Harcourt Brace Jovanovich, 1986), which won the Edward Lewis Wallant Award for the best new work of fiction based on a Jewish theme; it was reprinted by Picador in July 2020 with a foreword by Vivian Gornick.
+Her Memoir, THIS CLOSE TO HAPPY: A Reckoning with Depression (Farrar, Straus and Giroux, 2018) received a front-page review in the New York Times Book Review.
+She has also published two collections of essays: DREAMING OF HITLER, Passions & Provocations (1997) and THE FAME LUNCHES: On Wounded Icons, Money, Sex, The Brontes, and the Importance of Handbags, which was named as a New York Times Notable Book of 2014.

-Among the wide-ranging topics that Merkin has written about for The New York Times Magazine and "T” sections are pieces on women’s obsessions with their handbags and with lip gloss; the concept of "Jolie Laide"; women's fear of aging and the lure of cosmetic surgery; gender issues; and visiting Virginia Woolf's lighthouse in Cornwall.
-She has also written profiles for the NY Times Magazine, including ones of the actors Liv Ullman, Cate Blanchett and Diane Keaton, as well as profiles of the psychoanalyst and writer Adam Phillips and the writers Alice Munro, Nuala O’Faolain and Tom Stoppard.
-Her essays have included musings on Hillary Clinton, Michele Obama, and the fascination with the Kardashians.
-She has also written profiles of Madonna and Taylor Swift for Allure and of Martha Wainwright for Elle.
+Among the wide-ranging topics that Merkin has written about for The New York Times Magazine and "T” sections as well as Elle are pieces on fashion, including the designers Dries van Noten, Raf Simons and Stella McCartney; women’s obsessions with their handbags and lip gloss; the concept of "Jolie Laide"; women's fear of aging and the lure of cosmetic surgery; gender issues; and visiting Virginia Woolf's lighthouse in Cornwall and the Bronte sisters' house in Haworth.
+She wrote a bi-monthly column for the New York Times Magazine called "The Way We Live Now" as well as many profiles, such as ones of the actresses Liv Ullman, Cate Blanchett and Diane Keaton; the psychoanalyst and writer Adam Phillips; and the writers Alice Munro, Nuala O’Faolain and Tom Stoppard.
+Her essays have included musings on Hillary Clinton, Michelle Obama, and the general fascination with the Kardashians.
+She has also written profiles of Taylor Swift for Allure and of Madonna and Martha Wainwright for Elle.